-By now, you may know enough about skincare to fill yourself with confidence for months.
+By now, you probably know enough about skincare to fill yourself with confidence for months.
 Perhaps the rate at which you post thirst traps has increased exponentially as a result of this.
 For that we are glad.
 When your skin posts thirst traps, however, it does so in a state of dehydrated distress.
 The validation it craves comes not in the form of lustful compliments, but solutions.
 And there is none better than a hyaluronic acid serum.

 "Hyaluronic acid is a natural sugar substance that is already found in the human body," explains aesthetician Dija Ayodele, founder of West Room Aesthetics.
 It "can hold many times its own weight in water and effectively hold water into the skin preventing dehydration," she adds.
 It's also what makes youthful skin plump: "as we age, the levels of hyaluronic acid start to decrease," says Dr Barbara Kubicka, founder of Clinicbe®.
 Unsurprisingly, applying hyaluronic acid to the skin goes some way to regaining plumpness.